 - want to increase overall system speed.

-- are in sufficient budget to afford the extra cost.
+- have a sufficient budget to afford the extra cost.

 You will get a superior boost in overall system performance.
-System will boot faster, application will launch snappier and you can read – write files quicker.
+The system will boot faster, the application will launch snappier and you can read-write files quicker.

 Go with Both if you…

 - want to build powerful but a system for data storage too.

 - just want to increase system speed only, not data storage.

 - want to store hell lot of data or short term backups.